Reza-Asiyabi/reza-asiyabi.github.io/_pages/gallery.md

 </div>
 <p class="gallery-caption">Some of the sports I practice</p>

-I have presented my work in several conferences, symposiums, and events, including ESA Phi-week 2021, IGARSS 2021, IGARSS 2022, EuSAR 2022, ESA LPS 2022, MENELAOS Forums, and more.
-Here are a few photos of my presentations in these events.
+I have presented my work at several conferences, symposiums, and events, including ESA Phi-week 2021, IGARSS 2021, IGARSS 2022, EuSAR 2022, ESA LPS 2022, MENELAOS Forums, and more.
+Here are a few photos of my presentations at these events.

 <div class="gallery-scroll">
   <a href="/images/Conferences/Bonn - LPS.jpeg" title="ESA LPS 2022, Bonn, Germany" class="image-popup">